Sports et divertissements: Reception

 Initial response to Sports et divertissements was muted due to the exclusive nature of its original publication.
 When the first commercial performing edition appeared in 1926, Satie was dead and his growing reputation as a serious composer had been tarnished by the widespread critical condemnation of his last work, the Dada ballet Relâche (1924).
 While Satie's music faded from Parisian concert programs of the late 1920s and early 1930s, Sports quietly circulated among musicians and faithful fans, some of whom immediately recognized its importance.
 Darius Milhaud called it "One of the most characteristic works of the modern French School," and in 1932 biographer Pierre-Daniel Templier proclaimed that the spirits of Satie and of French music were "prodigiously alive" in its pages.
 Some early enthusiasts looked to Japanese art to find antecedents to its miniaturist craft.
 Composer Charles Koechlin compared Sports to netsuke and pianist Alfred Cortot remarked on its haiku qualities.
-In the English-speaking world the piece received its first significant boost after World War II from Rollo H. Myers' biography Erik Satie (1948), in which he ranked Sports with a handful of Satie compositions that are "outstanding and cannot be ignored by any student of contemporary music."
+In the English-speaking world the piece received its first significant boost after World War II from Rollo Myers' biography Erik Satie (1948), in which he ranked Sports with a handful of Satie compositions that are "outstanding and cannot be ignored by any student of contemporary music."
 Myers continued, "Satie here proves himself an artist of the finest quality, working to a scale which in itself would be a handicap to most writers, let alone musicians, but triumphing over his self-imposed limitations with the virtuosity of a marksman scoring a bull's-eye with each shot.
 On a miniature range, perhaps; but is artistry a matter of dimensions?"